 You do not need any specific qualifications to enter the Nine Dots Prize.
 The only stipulations are that applicants must be 18 years of age or over and that responses and the resulting book must be in English.
 Trustees of the Foundation, Board members of the Prize, or their family members, are not eligible.

 As the Prize’s focus is on ideas that tackle contemporary societal issues, its heartland is broadly in the social sciences – that is, the study of society, the ways in which people behave and the relationships between individuals in a society.
 It includes disciplines such as anthropology, demography, economics, human geography, psychology, political science, and sociology.
 However the Prize welcomes responses that draw on all disciplines and cross-discipline thinking.
-No qualifications or past experience of working in the field of social sciences is required.
+No qualifications or past experience of any particular kind is required.
 We are looking for innovative thinking, whether this comes from new voices or from experienced authors.

 The Board will award the Prize to the entry that in their view best responds to the set question.
 Responses can critique, agree or disagree with, or reject the premise of the question set, but they must engage with it fully and insightfully.
 The Board will be looking for originality of the ideas and arguments put forward, the ways in which the ideas are communicated and the conclusions or recommendations that the author comes to.